 Employment terms and conditions mandated by the POEA should be covered in your contract.
 To speed up the process, request your employer to use the POEA sample employment contract as a template for your contract.

 b.
-Your employment contract is verified by the Philippine Overseas Labor Office (POLO).
+Your Employment Contract Is Verified by the Philippine Overseas Labor Office (POLO)

-If your host country has no POLO, your contract must be authenticated by the Philippine Embassy or Consulate with jurisdiction over your jobsite.
+If your host country has no POLO, your contract must be authenticated by the Philippine Embassy or Consulate with jurisdiction over your job site.
 Check the POLO directory to know if there’s a POLO in your host country.

 Your employer (or the company’s authorized representative) should be the one to bring your contract to the POLO, Embassy, or Consulate for verification/authentication.
 Your employer will ask you to send your documents, such as a copy of your passport, resume, and college diploma.
 Some employers are unaware that POLO verification is required, so inform them as soon as possible since it might take weeks to process the documents.

 - Australia, Nauru, Vanuatu, Tuvalu, and New Caledonia